Access your files via iPhone, Android or any other handheld device

 Then of course Dropbox exploded onto the scene and transformed the way we look at digital management and organization of our files and folders.

-A super easy to use and lightweight system that works to connect a dedicated folder on your computer to a cloud-based storage facility (which then synchronizes everything in that folder with all of your other connected devices), Dropbox has become the “go to” cloud-based storage and management solution on the planet.
+A super easy to use and lightweight system that works to connect a dedicated folder on your computer to a cloud-based storage facility (which then synchronizes everything in that folder with all of your other connected devices), DB has become the “go to” cloud-based storage and management solution on the planet.

-Ridiculously easy to use and set up – all you have to do is dumped the files you want to be shared and synchronized into a central Dropbox folder and everything else is taking care of for you – this is a very refined service that is as close to a game changer as you’ll find in today’s digital world.
+Ridiculously easy to use and set up – all you have to do is dumped the files you want to be shared and synchronized into a central folder and everything else is taking care of for you – this is a very refined service that is as close to a game changer as you’ll find in today’s digital world.

-New stand out features for Dropbox
+New stand out features for DB

 The synchronization features have been beefed up considerably, and there is now an incredible amount of file sharing and history support that wasn’t all that fleshed out in the past.
 Not only are you going to be able to decide which files are shared with which connected devices (or connected people, for that matter), but you’re also going to be able to quickly go through a history of revisions and synchronizations in the event of changes that you cannot afford to lose.

-On top of that, you’re going to enjoy tighter integration of the Dropbox environment with all of the major operating systems out there – both desktop and mobile-based.
+On top of that, you’re going to enjoy tighter integration of the environment with all of the major operating systems out there – both desktop and mobile-based.
 Combine all of that with elite level synchronization and encryption services, and you’re looking at the fact that Dropbox (already the premier service out there) has gotten just a bit better!

-Dropbox feature most people don’t know about
+A Feature most people don’t know about

-Even though you have to pay for storage space above 2 GB when using Dropbox, you can get extra free space if you recommend people to use Dropbox and they actually set up an account.
-This is a great way to dramatically improve the amount of Dropbox space you have without having to spend any extra money whatsoever, a bit of a hidden feature that certainly pays off almost instantly!
+Even though you have to pay for storage space above 2 GB when using Dropbox, you can get extra free space if you recommend people to use and they actually set up an account.
+This is a great way to dramatically improve the amount of disk space you have without having to spend any extra money whatsoever, a bit of a hidden feature that certainly pays off almost instantly!